rwengine/openrw/README.md

 # OpenRW

-This is an attempt at re-implementing the GTA III game binary, adding support for more platforms and input methods, while fixing some issues that plauge the original release.

-**REQURIES A COPY OF GTA III PC**.
+OpenRW is a re-implementation of Rockstar Games' Grand Theft Auto III, a classic 3D action game first published in 2001.

-Without an original copy of the game, it will not be possible to run openrw.
+This project requires a legitimate copy of the original PC game data in order to run.
+Without this data it will not be possible to use openrw.

 ## Building